top of page

 What will happen at the appointment?

-The OH specialist will introduce him/herself and will begin by having a chat with you about your medical history and any health problems you may be experiencing.
+The OH specialist will introduce themselves and confirm you understand why you have been referred and that you consent to proceed.
+They will talk with you about your job, medical history, and any health problems you may be experiencing.

 Do I need to do anything?

-It is useful to bring a list of any medication you are currently taking & glasses or contact lenses if worn.
+It is useful to bring a list of any medication you are currently taking.
+If the appointment is face-to-face and concerns your vision, it would be helpful to bring your glasses or contact lenses if worn.

 If you are currently under the care of a specialist or consultant, it may be useful to bring their name(s) and contact details, and any letters you have from them about your condition.
 They will not be contacted without your written permission.

-In the event the OH specialist does feel it would be useful to obtain further information from your GP or specialist they will discuss this with you at the time.
+If the OH specialist needs further information from your GP or specialist they will discuss this with you at the time.
 We will never seek this information without your consent.

 Otherwise, just arrive on time and don't worry.
 The specialist is there to offer impartial, professional advice to you and your employer to make your working life happier and healthier.